NE137/Zipties/README.md

 A pre-compiled build is available to you on the releases tab, or you can build it yourself with gradle.

 MIT Licensed.
 Please read the [License](https://github.com/celerry/Zipties/blob/master/LICENSE) for attributions!
-Highly expanded fork of [github.com/Mishyy/Zipties](https://github.com/Mishyy/Zipties]
+Highly expanded fork of [Mishyy's Zipties concept!](https://github.com/Mishyy/Zipties]

 ## Crafting!
 Can be turned off or on in [config.yml](https://github.com/celerry/Zipties/blob/master/src/main/resources/config.yml)